 Like Non Nuoc mountain, Ngoc My Nhan mountain is located on the banks Day river and is one of the “Four great mountains” of Ninh Binh city.
 In the eastern part of the city, Ngoc My Nhan is said to have three “peaks” that resemble a bird.
 The tallest outcrop is the head while the two smaller ones point outward “like a bird’s wings”.
 To one side is the Tien Son Cave which is set aside for the worship of the spirits of the mountain “petrified” into stalactites,

-Further up the mountain is the Thanh Ca temple also known as Hung Thien Tran Vu Temple.
-This temple is reserved for the worship Thien Ton, considered a “god” and a saint of the eastern region of Hoa Lu capital.
-Overlooking Canh Dieu lake and under the shade of perennial green trees the original temple was built over a thousand years ago.
-Destroyed during the French and America wars, it was rebuilt again in 1996-2001.
+Further up the mountain, you will find the Thanh Ca temple, also known as Hung Thien Tran Vu Temple.
+Worshipers reserve this temple for Thien Ton, whom they consider a “god” and saint of the eastern region of Hoa Lu capital.
+Overlooking Canh Dieu lake and shaded by perennial green trees, builders originally constructed the temple over a thousand years ago.
+Wars with the French and Americans destroyed it, but locals rebuilt it again from 1996 to 2001.

 Thanh Ca Pagoda

 Thanh Ca Pagoda has no caves or stalactites but 2 temples at the foot of the mountain.
 It is famous in Vietnamese culture and often known as Kite mountain.
-As legend has it, there was once a Chinese Lord called Cao Bien (Gao Pian) who was steeped in magical powers.
-This Lord wished to rain down a curse to destroy the legend of the “Land of Talented People”.
+According to legend, a Chinese Lord named Cao Bien ( Gao Pian) once possessed magical powers.
+This evil Lord wished to rain down a curse to destroy the legend of the “Land of Talented People”.
 To do so he built a massive kite and flew to great height so as to properly spread the intended curse.
-However the Kite was fatally shot by local people and then fell to the ground, breaking the wings that now form the shape of the mountain.
+However, local people fatally shot the Kite, causing it to fall to the ground and break the wings that now form the shape of the mountain.

 Each of the “Four Mountains of Ninh Binh City” have tales of history, mystery and mythology that tourists can explore, such as Núi Kì Lân (Unicorn mountain- a creature symbol of Vietnamese mythical culture), Núi Non-Nước (Non-Nuoc Mountain), Núi Cánh Diều ( Kite Mountain), and Núi Chàng Lớ aka Núi Cá Voi (Whale Mountain).